Colleges Turn To Wastewater Testing In An Effort To Flush Out The Coronavirus

 With just two testing sites, the operation is still small, and the college hasn't yet invested in a 24-hour pump, like CSU has.
 That means Bruder has to fetch the samples herself — and spend her evenings crawling into dark, damp tunnels, waiting for a flush.

-It's still unclear if testing dorm sewage, followed by focused clinical testing, will work as well as widespread testing of all students.
-Experts say it's a tool, to be used with many other tools, including random clinical testing, handwashing, mask wearing and social distancing.
+It's still unclear whether testing dorm sewage, followed by focused clinical testing, will work as well as widespread testing of all students.
+Experts say it's a tool, to be used with many other tools, including random clinical testing, hand-washing, mask wearing and social distancing.

 For now, it's offering some college communities a drop of hope, courtesy of No. 2.

-Lauren Migaki contributed to this report.
+NPR's Lauren Migaki contributed to this report.